International-Data-Spaces-Association/IDSA-Rulebook/105_Policies.md

 ### Membership Policies
 As discussed above, the first line of policy constraints are the membership policies and processes required to join a data space.
-These policies ensure that only organizations with specific attributes they can verifiably prove, can join.
-These can be policies that verify the applicant's HQ location, industry certification, membership in industry associations, but also policies that would require human interactions and complex workflows, such as a valid contract with an organization implementing the DSGA that must be negotiated before an applicant can become a participant.
+These policies ensure that only organisations with specific attributes they can verifiably prove, can join.
+These can be policies that verify the applicant's HQ location, industry certification, membership in industry associations, but also policies that would require human interactions and complex workflows, such as a valid contract with an organisation implementing the DSGA that must be negotiated before an applicant can become a participant.

 ### Access policies for data discovery
 Once an applicant becomes a participant, the next layer of policies becomes relevant: access policies.
-An access policy defines which attributes must be available to discover and access data contracts within a data catalogue.
+An access policy defines which attributes must be available to discover and access data contracts within a data catalog.
 A participant that does not have access to a specific data contract should also not be able to discover the contract offer in the catalog.

 Optional services, like a marketplace, must adhere to this principle as well and only show items based on matching access policies and participant attributes.